Self Assessment for landlords UK 2025 - declaring rental income and claiming allowable expenses for tax purposes

 Declaring Rental Income HMRC: Step-by-step guide

-Understanding the rental income tax return guide 2025 makes filing easier.
+Understanding the rental income tax return process makes filing easier.
 Start by gathering all your rental income records.

 Calculate your gross rental income for the tax year.
 This includes all rent received from 6 April to 5 April.